frankstepanski/primineo-tech-bootcamp/2-javascript/week3/readme.md

 Values inside of arrays are accessed primarily using **bracket notation**.
 This allows us to reference a specific index, or location within an array.
 To do this, we use the following format: `array[index]`

 Arrays are zero indexed, meaning that the first index, or location, inside of an array is 0.
-For example:

 ```js
 const numArr = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 ```

 > In this example `numArr[0]` is equal to 1 because 1 is the first item in the array. `numArr[5]` is equal to 6 because 6 is the 5th index on the array.
->
-> This can be a confusing idea at first, but you will have plenty of practice accessing items in arrays.

 You can also access values on an array by passing in a variable.
 This can be useful if you don't know exactly which index you will need to access at different times.
-For example:

 ```js
 const namesArr = ['Andrew', 'Jonathan', 'Josh', 'Brandon']